 The Financing Corporation recognizes revenue as it is earned.
 Operating revenues are based upon the terms of the Financing Corporation's trust, lease, and operating and reporting agreements with USF, University Medical Service Association (UMSA), USF Health Professions Conferencing Corporation, and USF Research Foundation (note 8).
-Other revenues (expenses) include the Financing Corporation's share of the equity investment in INTO USF, Inc. income (loss) (note 5).
+Other revenues (expenses) include the Financing Corporation's share of the equity investment in INTO USF, Inc. income (loss) reported as nonoperating revenue (loss) (note 5).